braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 > warning('on', [BRAPH2.STR ':BrainSurfacePF'])
 > ````
 >
-> ① some properties need to be excluded from the tests, mainly because they are initialized by other proprties and therefore could give some spurious errors.
+> ① some properties need to be excluded from the tests, mainly because they are initialized by other proprties and therefore could give some spurious errors when unit tested.
 >
 > ② throws an error if there remains a different number of figures than expected.
 >